Murder of Ruth Marie Terry: Leads

 In 1987, a Canadian woman told a friend that she saw her father strangle a woman in Massachusetts around 1972.
 Police attempted to locate the woman but were unsuccessful.
 Another woman told police the reconstruction of the victim looked like her sister, who had disappeared in Boston in 1974.

 Investigators also followed a lead involving missing criminal Rory Gene Kesinger, who would have been 25 years old at the time of the murder (she had broken out of jail in 1973).
 Authorities saw a resemblance between Kesinger and the victim.
 However, DNA from Kesinger's mother did not match the victim.

-Two other missing women, Francis Ewalt of Montana and Vicke Lamberton of Massachusetts, were also ruled out.
+Two other missing women, Francis Ewalt and Vicke Lamberton, were also ruled out.

 Jaws film extra possibility

 In August 2015, speculation arose that Lady of the Dunes may have been an extra in the 1975 film Jaws, which had been shot on Martha's Vineyard (specifically the village of Menemsha), about 100 mi south of Provincetown, between May and October 1974.
 Joe Hill, the son of horror author Stephen King, brought this to police attention after reading The Skeleton Crew: How Amateur Sleuths are Solving America's Coldest Cases just weeks before.
 While watching the film's Fourth of July beach scene, Hill spotted a woman in the crowd wearing a blue bandana and jeans, similar to those found with the body.
 Although a lead investigator has noted interest in this lead, others have described it as "far-fetched" and "wild speculation".